 Visit the “Careers” section on Schoolbox to find more Career Tools and Career Resources, and to learn more about Subject Choice and University Entry.

-The ‘Making good decisions’ section of our 2018 Courses of Study Guide contain helpful resources for parents and students, offering practical advice on how to explore each student’s career interests, skills, abilities and talents.
+The ‘Advice from the Careers Centre’ section of our Courses of Study Guide contains helpful resources for parents and students, offering practical advice on how to explore each student’s career interests, skills, abilities and talents.

 Our ‘Parents as Career Educators’ material in the Guide, adapted from the University of Canterbury’s Careers, Internships & Employment Centre, provides advice for parents on questions they can ask and steps they can take to help their son/daughter identify future study and career options.